-QNET's Parent Company Named Employer of the Year at HR Awards 2023
+Qnet's Parent Company Named Employer Of The Year At Hr Awards 2023

 Some of QI Group's award-winning, people-first policies include:

-• Two-way and omnichannel employee communications, which includes regular General Assembly sessions where employees can directly interact with senior management, and the implementation of the WorkVivo intranet platform, one of the world’s best digital employee engagement systems.
+.
+Two-way and omnichannel employee communications, which includes regular General Assembly sessions where employees can directly interact with senior management, and the implementation of the WorkVivo intrplatform, one of the world's best digital employee engagement systems.

 HR Asia named QI Group one of the Best Companies To Work For In Asia for the first time in 2015, recognising the organisation for its excellent employee engagement and workplace practices which enable employees to realise their full potential.